-The IP Academic Bulletin (also known as "IP Bulletin" or "Bulletin") is the International Programs (IP) "catalog" and provides academic information about the program in United Kingdom (UK).
+The Academic Bulletin is the International Programs (IP) "catalog" and provides academic information about the programs in the UK.

-The Bulletin must read in conjunction with the two publications listed below.
+IP participants must read this publication in conjunction with the two listed below.

 - Academic Planning, Crediting and Reporting.
 This publication contains information on academic planning, how courses get credited to your degree, and the academic reporting process including when to expect your academic report at the end of your year abroad. - Academic Policies.
 This publication contains academic policies which will be applied to all IP participants.
-Topics include but are not limited to CSU Registration, Enrollment Requirements, Attendance, Examinations, Assignment of Grades, Grading Symbols, Credit/No Credit Option and Course Withdrawals.
+Topics include but are not limited to CSU Registration, Enrollment Requirements, Minimum/Maximum Unit Load in a Semester, Attendance, Examinations, Assignment of Grades, Grading Symbols, Credit/No Credit Option and Course Withdrawals.